The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Alder: Midrange to bright tone, moderate resonance.

-- Basswood: A deep tone like mahogany, more woody and with a looser resonance.
+- Basswood: A deep tone like mahogany, woodier, and with a looser resonance.

 - Ash: Midrange tones like alder but with better resonance.